KianWilliam/Add-Article-To-Joomshopping/readme.txt

-Content Plugin addarticiletojshopping version 1.0.0 and user plugin addfoldertojce are  free softwares which is developed by KWProductions Co.
+Content Plugin addarticiletojshopping version 1.0.0 and user plugin adduserfoldertojce are  free softwares which is developed by
+KWProductions Co.
 The license is GNU/GPLv3
 It is written for joomla 3.x, joomla 4 alpha and betta,